Key Takeaway

 A durable POA that's "effective immediately" gives your agent authority from the moment you sign it.
 This doesn't mean they start acting right away — it means the authority exists and can be used when needed.

-Your agent has a legal duty called a "fiduciary duty" — they must act in your best interest, not their own.
-This means:
+Your agent has a fiduciary duty — they must act in your best interest, not their own.
+This means using your money for your benefit, keeping your assets separate from their own, keeping records of all transactions, and not self-dealing or profiting from their position.

-Yes.
 As long as you're mentally competent, you can revoke a power of attorney at any time.
-You should revoke it in writing, notify your agent, and notify any institutions that have a copy on file.
+Revoke it in writing, notify your agent, and notify any institutions that have a copy on file.

-No. A power of attorney terminates when the principal dies.
+A power of attorney terminates when the principal dies.
 After death, your executor (named in your will) takes over authority for your affairs.
-This is why having both a POA and a will is important — they serve different functions at different times.
+This is why having both a POA and a will matters — they serve different functions at different times.

 Yes.
 Full stop.

-Every adult over 18 should have both a durable financial power of attorney and a healthcare power of attorney.
-These aren't documents for the wealthy or the elderly — they're for anyone who wants to maintain control over their life by choosing who acts on their behalf.
+Every adult over 18 should have both.
+These aren't documents for the wealthy or the elderly.
+They're for anyone who wants to maintain control over their life by choosing who acts on their behalf when they can't.

 Getting Started

-Regardless of which path you choose, the most important thing is to choose an agent, have the conversation, and get the documents in place.
+Regardless of which path you choose, the most important thing is to choose your agent, have the conversation, and get the documents signed.
 The worst time to create a power of attorney is after you need one.

 Consult an attorney for your specific situation — every state has different requirements, and getting the details right matters.